centminmod/xenforo-online-safety-act-uk-template/readme.md

 * Specify the nature of the issue, clearly indicating whether you believe the content or behavior is illegal under the OSA, harmful (and if so, to whom), or a violation of our community guidelines.

-* Reference specific OSA provisions, Ofcom guidance, or sections of our community guidelines where possible.
+* Reference specific OSA provisions, Ofcom guidance (including the Codes of Practice), or sections of our community guidelines where possible.
 This will assist our volunteer moderators in assessing the complaint.
 Use Ofcom's published resources to help identify the relevant provisions.

 * Indicate the urgency of the matter if you believe it involves an imminent threat to life or serious illegal activity.

 * Email: You may send an email to [Designated Complaints Email - if you have one.
 If not, explain the limitations and that this method should only be used for complex issues or when the report button is not applicable].
 This method may have significantly slower response times due to our volunteer capacity.
 Use this method only when the "Report" button is not applicable or when you need to provide extensive documentation.

 * Private Message: Contact a moderator directly via private message (see moderator list [Link]).
 This method may have very slow response times due to volunteer availability and should be reserved for urgent matters or when other methods are not suitable.
 We cannot guarantee a timely response via this method.

+We will prioritize complaints that involve potential violations of the OSA, especially those related to priority offenses or serious harm, and align with the measures outlined in Ofcom's Codes of Practice.
+We will give appropriate priority to processing complaints received from trusted flaggers via our dedicated reporting channel, as detailed in section 5.4 of this document, where that reporting channel is in accordance with measure ICU D14.

 ### 5.2 Information to Include in Your Complaint: